jeanbottein/gamer-sidekick/README.md

 A comprehensive tool for managing DRM-free games, emulator configurations, and game patches on Linux gaming systems like Steam Deck.

+> **Note**: This project was developed using vibe coding techniques with extensive curation work.
+While primarily tested on Linux (Steam Deck), Windows compatibility is included but untested - it may work but hasn't been verified.

 ## Overview

 Gamer Sidekick consists of three main modules: